sHedC/homeassistant-mastertherm/README.md

 ## Please Read
-My friend who helps a lot with debugging and identifying details for this integration broke his system during this process and had to pay a couple of hundred Euros for it to be re-initialised:  If you would like to support him  to recover some of this, this is his link:
+My friend who helps a lot with debugging and identifying details for this integration broke his system during this process and had to pay a couple of hundred Euros for it to be re-initialised.
+If you would like to support him to recover some of this please buy him a coffee.

 SeBsZ Link: [![BuyMeCoffee][buymecoffeebadge]][buymecoffee_sebs]

 If you feel like donating, my wife is rasing money for and the Salvation Army here:
 <a href="https://www.justgiving.com/fundraising/jackie-holmes1933" target="_blank"><img src="https://github.com/sHedC/homeassistant-mastertherm/blob/main/images/salvationarmy.jpg?raw=true" alt="Charity Link" style="width:125px;height:20px;"></a>

-## About the Mastertherm Integration
+## About the Integration
-![mastertherm][masterthermimg]
+![mastertherm][masterthermimg] <!-- .element height="50%" width="50%" -->

 This adds an integration to homeassistant (HACS) to connect to Mastertherm Heat Pumps.
 There are two entry points for the Mastertherm Heat Pumps:
 - mastertherm.vip-it.cz - This is the server for pre 2022 heat pumps